lbke/ssr-theory/readme.md

 </div>
 )

 // the requests you'd like to precompute.
-In Next.js, this is currently limited to a list of URLs for public c export async function computePossibleRequests = (): Array<Request> => {
+In Next.js, this is currently limited to a list of URLs for public content.
+// Here, we also want to pre-render private paid articles export async function computePossibleRequests = (): Array<Request> => {
     const privateArticles = await fetchPrivateArticles()
     return privateArticles.map((article => ({